The \'{e}tale Brauer-Manin obstruction for classifying stacks: The etale Brauer-Manin Obstruction

 \subsection{A review of topologizing the adelic points of a stack}

 Let $\fX/k$ be a finite type algebraic stack.
-In this subsection we will recall how the topology on the adelic points of $\fX$ was defined in \cite[Section 2]{Dhillon:25}.
-Note that we can ``spread out'' $\fX$ over $\sO_{k,S}$.
+In this subsection we will recall how the topology on the adelic points of $\fX$ is defined in \cite[Section 2]{Dhillon:25}.
+Note that we can ``spread out'' $\fX$ over $\sO_{k,S}$, for some finite set $S\subseteq \Omega_k$.
 Namely, there exists an $\sO_{k,S}$-stack $\mathcal{X}$ with generic fibre $\fX$.
 See \cite[Theorem 4.2]{Dhillon:25}.

-Let $S\subseteq \Omega_k$ be a finite subset containing all infinite places.\footnote{This is assumed in \cite[Definition 2.14]{Dhillon:25}} The adelic points of $\fX$ are defined as and note that the expression does not depend on the choice of $\mathcal{X}$.
+We further assume that $S$ is a finite subset containing all infinite places.\footnote{This is assumed in \cite[Definition 2.14]{Dhillon:25}} The adelic points of $\fX$ are defined as and note that this expression does not depend on the choice of $\mathcal{X}$.